-Once again, our analyses excluded Productive Counters with IHC ≥ 99, so as to obtain a stronger, more conservative test of our hypothesis that Productive knowledge of counting might relate to beliefs about infinity.
-Thus, we first compared Productive Counters with IHC < 99 against Non-Productive Counters (total N = 90).
-Interestingly, in predicting children’s Successor Knowledge,3 none of the three predictors explained a significant proportion of additional variance compared to the base model.
-In contrast, for models predicting children’s possession of Endless Knowledge,4 Productivity Group explained significant additional variance relative to the base model (𝛘2(1) = 5.52, p = .019; AIC = 84.92), though other measures of counting ability (Initial Highest Count, Next Number accuracy) did not explain additional variance when controlling for age (see Table 3 for details).
-This final model thus included only Productivity and Age as predictors, and estimated that Productive counters were more likely than Non-Productive Counters to have Endless Knowledge (β = 1.63, p = .03, OR = 5.08 [95% CI = 1.30, 23.50]), while Age was not a significant predictor (p = 0.94).
-Finally, we constructed models predicting children’s status as Full Infinity Knowers.5 None of our counting measures (Initial Highest Count, Productivity group, or Next Number accuracy) improved model fit compared to the base model with only age as a predictor.
-For details about model fits and model comparison results, see Tables 2-4.
+Interestingly, in predicting children’s Successor Knowledge (Table 3), none of the three predictors explained a significant proportion of additional variance compared to the base model.
+In contrast, for models predicting children’s possession of Endless Knowledge (Table 4), Productivity Group explained significant additional variance relative to the base model (𝛘2(1) = 5.52, p = .019; AIC = 84.9), though other measures of counting ability (Initial Highest Count, Next Number accuracy) did not explain additional variance when controlling for age.
+This final model thus included only Productivity Group and age as predictors, and estimated that Productive counters were more likely than Non-Productive Counters to have Endless Knowledge (β = 1.63, p = .03, OR = 5.08, 95% CI=[1.30, 23.50]), while Age was not a significant predictor (β = .02, p = 0.94).
+The effect of Productivity Group remained significant when controlling for Initial Highest Count, although these more complex models did not explain any additional variance.
+Finally, we constructed models predicting children’s status as Full Infinity Knowers (Table 5).
+None of our counting measures (Initial Highest Count, Productivity group, or Next Number accuracy) improved model fit compared to the base model with only age as a predictor.

 In summary, we found that children who were classified as Productive, based on the Highest Count task, were significantly more likely than Non-Productive children to believe that numbers never end.
-Other measures, such as Initial Highest Count and Next Number performance, were not as strongly related to Infinity knowledge.
+Other measures, such as Initial Highest Count and Next Number performance, were not as strongly related to infinity knowledge.
 In addition, none of our measures of counting knowledge were related to children’s Successor Knowledge as measured by the infinity interview.
 Thus, in this study we find that one measure of children’s productive counting rules predicts a belief that numbers are endless, but none of these measures predict the belief that it’s always possible to add +1 to a number.
 This suggests that children may learn successor relations between numbers independent of learning productive counting rules – e.g., that this +1 rule describes the finite set of that they know, but that a morphological decade rule may explain why children believe that numbers never end – i.e., because number words can be productively generated.